ReuelNgo/Templates/readme.md

-# Email Template - Delivery of Dynamics 365 Templates and Artifacts

-**Subject:** Delivery of Dynamics 365 Templates and Artifacts

-Hello [Recipient Name],

-Please find attached the requested templates and artifacts for Dynamics 365:

 - **Word Templates for Dynamics 365**: Standard .docx templates for entity forms, letters, and documentation.
 - **SSRS Reports**: Sample .rdl files showcasing key business reports.
 - **Email Templates**: Pre-configured templates for Dynamics 365 email campaigns and notifications.